 Ad group targets

 You can apply Ad Group Targets for both Standard and Portfolio bidding strategies.
 With a portfolio strategy, your campaigns, ad groups and keywords are optimised collectively for a single target.
 But by using a standard strategy, you can set individual targets for each ad group, but this is not recommended because it can restrict Smart Bidding.

-Bear in mind that if you don’t need to set targets for individual ad groups, a portfolio strategy may be able to offer better performance.
+Bear in mind, if you don’t need to set targets for individual ad groups, a portfolio strategy may be able to offer better performance.

 Your average target ROAS is the cost-weighted average ROAS that your bid strategy optimised for.
 It averages the changes that you’ve made to your target ROAS for any given time period.
 For this reason, your average target ROAS may be different from the target ROAS that you set.

 This metric lets you measure the ROAS that your bid strategy targeted for specific time periods.
 By changing the date range, you can see what your strategy actually optimised for over that period.
 Bear in mind that you won’t have an average target ROAS for time periods without traffic.